 In addition to performing neurological examinations, neurologists also utilize advanced diagnostic techniques using Myelography, Computed tomography (CT), Magnetic Resonance Imaging (MRI), Cerebrospinal fluid (CSF) sampling and analysis, muscle and nerve biopsy, BAER testing to evaluate hearing, and electric nerve impulse tests to diagnose conditions.
 These procedures can identify the problem and guide the neurologist towards an appropriate treatment plan for your pet.

-Our Neurology Specialists:
+Our Neurology Specialist:

 Appointments & Procedures available 4 days a week